Booking.com: best prices

-The Chateau de Versailles with its magnificent gardens is in Versailles on the western edge of Paris.
+The Palace of Versailles with its magnificent gardens is in Versailles on the western edge of Paris.
 It is a UNESCO World Heritage Site and is the second most visited monument in the World.

-Visit the gardens of the Chateau de Versailles
+Explore the gardens of the Palace de Versailles

 One of the largest gardens ever made the gardens of the Palace of Versailles are laid out on an enormous scale.
 The gardens are a superb example of French-Style formal gardens.